Shaf Keshavjee

-Shaf Keshavjee is a Canadian surgeon and the current Surgeon-in-Chief at University Health Network in Toronto, the Director of the Toronto Lung Transplant Program, as well as a clinical scientist and professor with the University of Toronto.
+Shaf Keshavjee is a Canadian surgeon and the current surgeon-in-chief at University Health Network in Toronto, the director of the Toronto Lung Transplant Program, as well as a clinical scientist and professor with the University of Toronto.

-His clinical practice in Thoracic Surgery and Transplant Surgery is based at the Toronto General Hospital, where he also leads a research team in lung transplantation studies.
-Dr. Keshavjee gained international recognition for the development of his lung preservation solution for donor lungs en route to transplantation; this solution is now the standard technique utilized by transplantation programs around the world.
+His clinical practice in thoracic surgery and transplant surgery is based at the Toronto General Hospital, where he also leads a research team in lung transplantation studies.
+Keshavjee gained international recognition for the development of his lung preservation solution for donor lungs en route to transplantation; this solution is now the standard technique utilized by transplantation programs around the world.
 Further, he broke new ground with his research to the recondition and repair of injured human donor lungs, making them suitable for patient transplantation, using the Toronto XVIVO Lung Perfusion System.
 His work has allowed for an increase in the number of available donor lungs.

 Education and training

 In 1985, Keshavjee completed his medical degree at the University of Toronto.
 He did a comprehensive surgical internship at the Mount Sinai Hospital in 1986.
 His Research Fellowship and Surgical Scientist Program in the Division of Thoracic Surgery were done at the University of Toronto and Toronto General Hospital in 1989.
 That same year he received his MSc in the Institute of Medical Science at the University of Toronto.

 A few years later in 1993, Keshavjee became a Fellow in Thoracic Surgery at the Memorial Sloan-Kettering Cancer Centre in New York City.
 In 2012, he went to Harvard University, Harvard Kennedy School, and Cambridge University to obtain a degree in continuing education for Leadership for the 21st Century: Chaos, Conflict and Courage.
 In 1994, he joined the faculty at the University of Toronto.